317787106/mpc-instruction/powersoftau-readme.md

 git clone https://github.com/ebfull/powersoftau
 ```

-if you are running on macOS, Linux, or another Unix-like OS,download Rustup and install Rust, run the following in your terminal, then follow the on-screen instructions.
+if you are running on macOS, Linux, or another Unix-like OS(windows are not tested), download Rustup and install Rust, run the following in your terminal, then follow the on-screen instructions.

 ```
 curl https://sh.rustup.rs -sSf | sh